 If you’re contemplating the overnight drive, here’s what we’ve learned!

-Tips for Before the Drive:
+Tips for Before the Drive to disney

 - Take a realistic look at your sleeping patterns.
 I’m a night owl, so the dead of night isn’t as hard for me as it is for Todd, who’s used to getting up at 4:30am for work.
 We make a drive plan based on that.